Vehicles of Faith: G1-Monads

 Those are the concerns of everyone connected to the situation including yourself.

-Everyone involved requires reassurance that there will be follow-through.
-That can be provided by evident determination.
+Everyone involved requires reassurance that there will be follow-through and that can be provided by indicating your determination.
 Signs of determination are sought and can be expected to support and increase hope.
 Conversely, hesitancy, indecisiveness and vacillation will be disappointing and disheartening.

-It turns out that it is possible to reveal determination by adding an adjacent level to form dyads that promise continuity.
+It turns out that it is possible to activate determination by adding an adjacent level to form dyads that promise continuity.